-The Empava Air Tub is a freestanding hydrotherapy spa tub.
+The Empava Whirlpool Tub is a freestanding hydrotherapy spa tub.
 Inspired by the Japanese ofuru, it comes with a built-in ergonomic seating to provide maximum comfort and relaxation.

 This glossy white freestanding oval tub will complement your bathroom décor and is pre-fitted with the drain, knobs, faucet, showerhead, and jets, allowing for easy installation by a contractor.